ludus-scrinium/asset-atlas/README.md

 # asset atlas — findable game files

 ## what this is
-a simple, searchable catalog for game assets (images, audio, fx, text) so teams can find what they need in seconds.
+a simple, searchable catalog for game assets (images, audio, fx, text) so teams can find what they need, when they need it

 ## why it matters
 - cuts time spent hunting files